Back

 Website video

 For your website, you may not need harder subtitles.
-If your service or product is heavily B2B – you may still have a good majority of desktop users, who have access to speakers or headphones more easily.
+Even if your service or product is heavily B2B, you may still have a good majority of desktop users, who have more easily accessible speakers or headphones.

 The best to way to find out if your visitors are coming by mobile, tablet or desktop, is to check your website analytics for the screen size and device used most frequently.
 You can also check the time on page – to see if you’re putting off mobile users with your site.